-O.ID_DISABLE User TOE access is disabled when the user leaves the sponsoring privileges (including file accesses for that user identifier) are removed from the TOE include sponsor, Access Authorization, need-to-know, means for off line contact, mailing address, are validated annually.
+O.ID_DISABLEUser TOE access is disabled when the user leaves the are removed from the TOE include sponsor, Access Authorization, need-to-know, means for off line contact, mailing address, are validated annually.

-O.ID_REMOVAL Prior to reuse of a user identifier, all previous access rights and must ensure that any information flow control policies are enforced - (1) between system components and (2) at the system external interfaces.
+O.ID REMOVAL Prior to reuse of a user identifier, all previous access rights must ensure that any information flow control policies are enforced - (1) between system components and (2) at the system external interfaces.

-O.ID_REVALIDATION User access, contact information, rights, and privileges, to facilities necessary to support the administrators that are responsible for the management of information system security.
+O.ID REVALIDATION User access, contact information, rights, and privileges, to facilities necessary to support the authorized administrators that are responsible for the management of information system security.

-O.INFO FLOWThe information system and information system environment the sensitivity label (level) of the most sensitive Information Group the system is accredited to process, store, or transmit.
+O.INFO FLOWThe information system and information system environment with the sensitivity label (level) of the most sensitive Information Group the system is accredited to process, store, or transmit.

-The information system must provide all the functions and O.MANAGE TOE marked with the level of the highest information sensitivity of the Information Groups that the system is accredited to operate with, or marked with the sensitivity label for the information.
+O.MANAGE_TOEThe information system must provide all the functions and marked with the level of the highest information sensitivity of the Information Groups the system is accredited to operate with, or marked in with the sensitivity label for the information.

-Each host, visual display, and output device will be marked with O.MARK COMPONENT are reviewed for classification and sensitivity and properly marked before release outside the system boundary.
+O.MARK COMPONENT Each host, visual display, and output device will be marked etc.) are reviewed for classification and sensitivity and properly marked before release outside the system boundary.